RaulPPelaez/fluam/README.md

 ### About this branch

+Run ./fluam --dump-src to dump the full source code from which fluam was compiled.

 This branch is only tested with **Stokes limit** and **Quasi Neutrally Buoyant**!!

 The **Colors** functionality allows you to stablish a different interaction for every pair based on an assigned particle type.
 Currently included only for the Stokes Limit and QuasiNeutrallyBuoyant schemes